rwholmes/sf-transit/README.md

 ### About

-An interactive map of San Francisco that displays the realtime positions of SF Muni busses and trains.
+An interactive map of San Francisco that displays the realtime positions of SF Muni buses and trains.
 The app uses data from the NextBus api [http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf] to display transit routes and vehicle positions.

 ### Built with